drhinternet/greenarrow-docker/README.markdown

 **`GA_HOSTNAME`** (required)

 The hostname to use for this GreenArrow installation.
+This should be a fully qualified domain name.
 A URL domain and bounce mailbox will be created using this hostname.

 **`GA_ADMIN_EMAIL`** (required)

 The email address of the primary administrator to use.
-This address will be used to sign into Marketing Studio.
+This will be the Marketing Studio username.

 **`GA_ADMIN_PASSWORD`** (required)